-Due to permitting delays and impact of the COVID-19 pandemic and other economic factors, the cost of the Station 53 construction project increased by approximately \$2,650,000.
-Efforts are ongoing to generate additional revenue to fund this project (e.g., grants), but the outcome of these efforts is uncertain.
-As such, it will be necessary for the board of fire commissioners to authorize issuance of a councilmanic limited tax general obligation (LTGO) bond in 2023 to fund completion of this project.
+Due to permitting delays and impact of the COVID-19 pandemic and other economic factors, the cost of the Station 53 construction project increased by approximately \$2,700,000.
+As such, it was necessary for the board of fire commissioners to authorize issuance of a councilmanic limited tax general obligation (LTGO) bond in 2023 to fund completion of this project.
 Unlike an unlimited tax general obligation (UTGO) bond which establishes a bond levy for debt service, debt service on a councilmanic LTGO bond is paid with revenue from the district's general levy.
+This Bond will be paid off as soon as funds are received using the awarded Washington State LCP grant that was awarded in 2023.
 Additional detail is provided in the debt section of the budget and Appendix C which provides a summary of the district's long term financial plan.